jdriselvato/Senior-iOS-Interview-Prep/{ik} UpLevel/Week 5/Dynamic Programming Foundation/README.md

 ![fib tree](./fibTree.png)

-- We can notice that in this tree there is repeating fib(3), feb(2), etc
+- We can notice that in this tree there is repeating fib(1), feb(2), etc
 - Many sub-problems appear multiple times

-**Goal:** Avoid repeated work; each subproblem must be evaluated only once
+**Goal:** Avoid repeated work; each unique subproblem must be evaluated only once

 **Expectations:** The naive recursive implementation took exponential time

 - because of the repeated work.
 - Avoiding the repeating work should make execution much faster
 - Current state: expontial time

 ### Introduciton Quiz:
 > The Tribonacci sequence Tn is defined as follows: